gregbkr/kubernetes-kargo-logging-monitoring/README.md

 # 6. Gitlab for CI & CD

-This setup is based on the great blog of [lwolf](http://blog.lwolf.org/post/how-to-easily-deploy-gitlab-on-kubernetes/)
+This setup is based on the great blog of [lwolfs](http://blog.lwolf.org/post/how-to-easily-deploy-gitlab-on-kubernetes/)

+First please edit gitlab config:

+    nano gitlab/gitlab/gitlab-deployment.yml
+    - GITLAB_ROOT_PASSWORD (if you want to change pwd)
+    - name: GITLAB_ROOT_EMAIL
+    - name: GITLAB_HOST
+    - name: GITLAB_SSH_HOST

 Deploy gitlab

     kubectl apply -f gitlab/gitlab
+    kubectl get all --namespace=gitlab     <-- wait pods to be ready

-Use traefic as a loadbalancer (see lb section), create a dns record (ex: gitlab.satoshi.tech) and deploy the relate ingress:
+Use traefic as a loadbalancer (see lb section), create a dns record pointing to your lb_node (ex: gitlab.satoshi.tech) and deploy the relate ingress:

     kubectl apply -f traefik/gitlab-ingress.yaml

-You should be able to access gitlab with Login:root/rootpassword http://gitlab.satoshi.tech or http://a_minion_ip:30088
+You should be able to access gitlab with (login:root/rootpassword) http://gitlab.satoshi.tech or http://a_minion_ip:30088

 Setup the cache server for docker runner builds